magmagcup/somequiz/README.md

 Oop

-It have much *much* more approach than what I have mention above so I encourage you to try thinking for other approach that I didn't not mention.
+It have much *much* more approach than what I have mention above so I encourage you to try thinking for other approach that I did not mention.

 # Tip of the day
 If your input have fix value use it, like for example in this question